-Serei, now DK coalition, bases on the border in 1979-80.
-Since then, as regularly as the dry season warfare, there have been annual propaganda campaigns now led, because of his respectability in western eyes, by Son Sann and his milieu.
+In chapter 4, above, I noted and criticized a number of anti-Vietnamese and anti-PRK stories brought out by refugees, or propagated in the Khmer Serei, (now DK coalition), bases on the border in 1979-80.
+Since then, as regularly as the dry-season warfare, there have been annual propaganda campaigns now led, because of his respectability in Western eyes, by Son Sann and his milieu.

-One of the constantly recurring stories has been that the Vietnamese are systematically destroying Cambodian culture, in particular through the imposition of Vietnamese language study in Cambodian schools.
-18 But just as I demonstrated the falsity of this story in 1980, and determined its continuing falsity on the spot in 1981, questioning of recent arrivals from Cambodia in KID in September 1983 revealed that the alleged Vietnamese plan to 'Vietnamize' the Khmer school syllabus has 'not yet' been put into effect.
-I did indeed meet one man, a former teacher, who at first asserted that Vietnamese language instruction was being forced on Cambodian students, but when I questioned him for further details of the program he admitted that the 'plan' was not implemented.
-Incidentally, that informant, after spending the DK years in Damban 22 of the East Zone, refused to return to work in the PRK school system, and lived for 4 years in Phnom Penh as a private teacher of French and mathematics, earning 400-600 riels a month, more than any state employee.
-19 He decided to leave after acquaintances in the administration criticized him for refusing to work for the state schools.
+One of the constantly recurring stories has been that the Vietnamese are systematically destroying Cambodian culture, in particular through the imposition of Vietnamese language study in Cambodian schools.18 But just as I demonstrated the falsity of this story in 1980, and determined its continuing falsity on the spot in 1981, questioning of recent arrivals from Cambodia in Khao I Dang in September 1983 revealed that the alleged Vietnamese plan to "Vietnamize" the Khmer school syllabus has "not yet" been put into effect.
+I did indeed meet one man, a former teacher, who at first asserted that Vietnamese language instruction was being forced on Cambodian students, but when I questioned him for further details of the program he admitted that the "plan" was not implemented.
+Incidentally, that informant, after spending the DK years in damban 22 of the East zone, refused to return to work in the PRK school system, and lived for four years in Phnom Penh as a private teacher of French and mathematics, earning 400-600 riels a month, more than any state employee.
+He decided to leave after acquaintances in the administration criticized him for refusing to work for the state schools.

-Tales of physical brutality are another, and in 1983 increasingly, common theme; and some of them, from the semi-war zone of parts of the Northwest, must have a basis in fact.
+Tales of physical brutality are another, and in 1983 increasingly, common theme; and some of them, from the semi-war zone of parts of the northwest, must have a basis in fact.
 Others, however, are examples of black propaganda or mass hysteria.
-In August 1982 KID and the border were swept by rumors that the Vietnamese, in order to stop people from coming to the border, were cutting off ears and noses of those they caught.
-One some refugees even asserted knowledge of such victims in the hospitals of KID, Nong Samet and Nong Chan.
-A visit to the KID hospital, and questioning of foreign medical personnel from the other locations, revealed that no such case had ever been seen.
+In August 1982 Khao I Dang and the border were swept by rumors that the Vietnamese, in order to stop people from coming to the border, were cutting off ears and noses of those they caught.
+Some refugees even asserted knowledge of such victims in the hospitals of Khao I Dang, Nong Samet, and Nong Chan.
+A visit to the Khao I Dang hospital, and questioning of foreign medical personnel from the other locations, revealed that no such case had ever been seen.

-By mid-1983 the coalition was alleging widespread pillage, assault, and rape by Vietnamese soldiers in the Northwest.
+By mid-1983 the coalition was alleging widespread pillage, assault, and rape by Vietnamese soldiers in the northwest.
 Again, in the unsettled conditions of the area, partly brought on by coalition subversion, some misbehavior by soldiers is inevitable, but when questioned privately, refugees' stories indicate that the incidents have probably been isolated, then generalized through rumor and exaggeration.

-Two young couples who had recently arrived in KID from the town of Battambang in September 1983 said, when I asked about such stories, that rape and pillage by Vietnamese were occurring.
-I then enquired if they had direct knowledge of such incidents in their locality.
-They had not known of any specific incident, because, they said, there was a Vietnamese military post nearby.
+Two young couples who had recently arrived in Khao I Dang from the town of Battambang in September 1983 said, when I asked about such stories, that rape and pillage by Vietnamese were occurring.
+I then inquired if they POSTSCRIPT: 1983 315 had direct knowledge of such incidents in their locality; they had not known of any specific incident, because they said, there was a Vietnamese military post nearby.
 Apparently such lawlessness only occurs far from centers of authority.
-Clearly, then, in the disordered situation of the Northwest, Vietnamese proximity means protection, not danger, although that was not the picture my informants wished to present.
+Clearly, then, in the disordered situation of the northwest, Vietnamese proximity means protection, not danger, although that was not the picture my informants wished to present.